lt-email-dev/lt-email-module-library/lt-cta.md

     padding: 10px !important;
   }

 .container-cta {
     width: 267px !important;
   }

 ```

 ## Microsoft Outlook CSS
-The MSO CSS for this module is already included in the starter template
+The MSO CSS for this module is already included in the starter template.
+This gives the buttons a height of 50px.
+If you see that your buttons are a very narrow height when testing in outlook, more than likely this code is missing.
 ```
 <!--[if mso]>
 <style type="text/css">